MattJonesMath/MattJonesMath.github.io/_pages/teaching.md

 {% include base_path %}

+I had many opportunities to work with students as a graduate student at Dartmouth College.

 **Courses I was an instructor**

 Fall 2021: [Math 36](https://math.dartmouth.edu/~m36f21/index.php) - Mathematical Models in the Social Sciences